deepzec/Grok-backdoor/README.md

 ### Usage:

-You need to register an ngrok.com acccount to use this backdoor, provide Ngrok authcode while configuring the grok-backdoor.
+You need a ngrok.com acccount to use this backdoor, provide Ngrok authcode while configuring the grok-backdoor.
 You will see a new tcp tunnel created in Ngrok status panel after the grok-backdoor server execution on victim machine

 Create backdoor binary by running :